HiranMaleesha/vehicle-sale-management/README.md

 - Images are stored locally in the `uploads/vehicles/` directory
 - OpenAI API key is required for AI description generation
 - MySQL database is pre-configured and accessible
+- **Temporary Setup**: Default admin user (username: `admin`, password: `admin123`) is automatically created on server startup for development purposes this is not a secured way , but for testing purposes I used this way, as we are not using a signup, we can use role base login for this instead of this.

 ### Limitations
 - **Storage**: Local file storage (not suitable for production - AWS S3/Firebase would be better)